 Healthy cooking can keep your loved one busy, boost his or her mood and cognition, and lower the risk of depression.
 Cooking helps seniors with Alzheimer’s connect to others even when they cannot remember peoples’ names.
 Keep the activity fun and allow your loved one to choose the recipes.
 Cooking familiar entrées could trigger positive memories.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of at-home care families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of In Home Care, San Antonio families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 2. Listening to Audiobooks

 As Alzheimer’s progresses and decreases your loved one’s ability to read or write, you should consider purchasing audiobooks.
 Choosing this option allows your loved one’s passion for reading to continue even though Alzheimer’s has disrupted his or her brain function.
 Listening to audiobooks is a purposeful activity that stimulates the mind.

 For this activity, your loved one should use bright-colored yarn and large-gauge needles to prevent harm and simplify the projects.
 Your loved one can exercise creativity to express him or herself via the objects he or she knits, which is essential as Alzheimer’s progresses and continues to affect language and communication abilities.
 Fidgety hands are common for older adults with Alzheimer’s, but simple knitting projects can keep their hands busy in a soothing way.